Policy for Alcohol and Other Drugs

 Emerson is determined to establish and maintain working, living and learning conditions free from the negative effects of alcohol and other drug (AOD) abuse.
 With this in mind, the College encourages responsible decision-making regarding the use of legal drugs (alcohol, tobacco, pharmaceuticals, etc.).
 The unlawful possession, use or distribution of illicit or prescription drugs or alcohol by any student or employee on Emerson College property or as part of or in connection with any College activity is prohibited.

 The following information is provided to Emerson students, faculty and staff for compliance with the U.S. Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendments of 1989.

 Bear in mind that College officials will not overlook alcohol and drug violations, but we maintain the goal of providing assistance to those individuals who are seeking help with their own use of substances or are seeking help for a friend.
 This is particularly important in the case of potential alcohol poisoning, a very serious health concern.
-Emerson’s Medical Amnesty Policy allows for an individual to come forward for help without fear of reprisal or adverse disciplinary action.
+Emerson’s Good Samaritan Policy allows for an individual to come forward for help without fear of reprisal or adverse disciplinary action.
 In addition, Emerson provides a range of support services as described below.

 - Signs of Intoxication/Overdose

 - Seek Assistance

 - How to Know if You or a Friend Has a Problem